Nearly Human

 Time's almost running out for NH discussion, so before I begin my Christmas shopping, here's my 2 cents worth.

 Nearly Human (aren't we all) is a clever title for an album of flawed, in one way or another, characters.
-I believe this is Todd's most marketable release since "S/A?".
+I believe this is Ted's most marketable release since "S/A?".
 Great songs, great production, great vocals, and great ensemble.
-Todd can't go wrong with the likes of Clarence Clemons, Roger Powell, Prairie Prince, Shandi Sinnimon, Norman Smart, Bobby Strickland, Kasim Sulton, Tarry Tagg, Michael Urbano, Willie Wilcox, Lyle Workman with him.
+Ted can't go wrong with the likes of Clarence Clemons, Roger Powell, Prairie Prince, Shandi Sinnimon, Norman Smart, Bobby Strickland, Kasim Sulton, Tarry Tagg, Michael Urbano, Willie Wilcox, Lyle Workman with him.
 Not to mention Michele Gray and the Dick Bright Strings.

 "THE WANT OF A NAIL":